JeffreyWerth/AWS-Architecture-Model-Repository/SysML Diagram Types/SysML Diagrams..md

 ## Requirement Diagrams (req)

 A SysML Requirement Diagram is a static structural diagram that shows the relationships among Requirement (<<requirements>>) them, and Test Cases that Verify (<<verify>> Dependency) them.
 The purpose of Requirement diagrams is to specify both Functional and Non-Functional Requirements within the model so that they can be traced to other model elements that Satisfy them and Test Cases that Verify them.
-For managing ENTERPRISE EA FoS, STIS-0301 will not require the use of Requirement Diagrams, all metadata will be managed through the Requirements Traceability Matrix (RTM).

 ## Behavioral Diagrams